FIA AWARDS 2024: ACI AND MONZA HONORED WITH THE FOUNDING MEMBERS’ CLUB HERITAGE CUP

 GIVES AN XMAS GIFT AT FULL SPEED

-Starting today, Thursday, Dec.
-5, at 12 noon, XMAS GIFT kicks off: the Christmas ticket sale for the two Italian Formula 1 World Championship events of 2025.
-These include the Formula 1 AWS Gran Premio del Made in Italy e Emilia-Romagna, scheduled for Sunday, May 18, at the Autodromo Internazionale Enzo e Dino Ferrari in Imola, and the Formula 1 Pirelli Gran Premio d’Italia, taking place on Sunday, Sept.
-7, at the Autodromo Nazionale Monza, the “Temple of Speed.”
+Kicking off, at 12 noon today, Thursday, Dec.
+5, is Operation XMAS GIFT: the Christmas sale of tickets for the two Italian rounds of the 2025 Formula 1 World Championship: the Formula 1 AWS Grand Prix of Made in Italy and Emilia-Romagna - scheduled for Sunday, May 18, at the Enzo and Dino Ferrari International Autodrome in Imola - and the Formula 1 Pirelli Grand Prix of Italy, to be held Sunday, Sept.
+7, at the Autodromo Nazionale Monza: the "Temple of Speed."

-The Automobile Club of Italy offers fans a chance to give one of the most original and exclusive gifts this holiday season: tickets to two of the most highly anticipated and spectacular events on the World Championship calendar.
+The Automobile Club of Italy offers, to all fans, the opportunity to put under the tree one of the most original and exclusive gifts: tickets for two of the most anticipated and spectacular sporting events of the World Championship.

 Tickets can be purchased at autodromoimola.it, monzanet.it e ticketone.it.